Code-Institute-Submissions/second-website/README.md

 ### Media
 Portrait and hero picture were taken by the great Ann Charlotte Voie.
 All other pictures were taken by me.
 ### Acknowledgements

+## TO DO:
+* About me page: add CV file
+* remove focus for "to top" button
+* look into ipad pro photography page